leomeyer/SimpleMQTT/README.md

 	float floatArray[] = {1.02323f, 12.324524f, 545.132323f, 5465464.3434f, -1235354.3434f, 0660956.45435f};
 	auto& floatArrayTopic = mqttClient.add("float_array", floatArray, sizeof(floatArray) / sizeof(float));

 This topic will be published to the MQTT broker with the payload `1.02,12.32,545.13,5465464.50,-1235354.38,660956.44` (because the default number of decimals is 2).
-To specify a different format for an array topic's elements use the `setElementFormat()` function whose parameter type depends on the underlying data type just like the `setFormat()` function described above:
+To specify a different format for an array topic's elements use the `setFormat()` function whose parameter type depends on the underlying data type:

 	auto& floatArrayTopic = mqttClient.add("float_array", floatArray, sizeof(floatArray) / sizeof(float))
-	  .setElementFormat("%.5f");
+	  .setFormat("%.5f");

 In this case the payload will be represented as `1.02323,12.32452,545.13232,5465464.50000,-1235354.37500,660956.43750`.